kali-linex/linex/Documentation/scsi/scsi_mid_low_api.rst

 The SCSI mid level isolates an LLD from other layers such as the SCSI upper layer drivers and the block layer.

-This version of the document roughly matches linux kernel version 2.6.8 .
+This version of the document roughly matches linex kernel version 2.6.8 .

 Documentation
 =============